chmontgomery/gulp-help/readme.md

 # [gulp](https://github.com/gulpjs/gulp)-help [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url]
 > Adds a default help task to gulp and provides the ability to add custom help messages to your gulp tasks

+NOTE: this version only works with gulp 3.
+For `gulp-help` that works with gulp 4, see the `gulp4` git branch

 ## Install

 ```bash